 When we refer to debugging we are usually talking about finding and fixing errors in a computer program.
 However, my six-year-old son found and fixed his errors when reading and happily exclaimed that he had just debugged.
 After completing a math task, reading a passage, working through the engineering design process or when creating a computer program students can use Flipgrid to reflect on the process identifying their errors and sharing how they fixed them.

 Want an example of how this would work?
 I created this topic in the Discovery Library to get you and your students started using Flipgrid to debug in computer science.

 In California, our fourth-grade curriculum is famous for the Mission reports the kids are expected to do each year.
 Of course, students also do state reports and various other projects for social studies.
-What if instead of, or in addition to a fun alternative to a report, students also share what they know in a FlipgridAR video and a QR code link to the video and added it to the map?
+What if instead of, or in addition to a fun alternative to a report, students also share what they know in a FlipgridAR video?
+Then print that QR code link to the video and add it to the map?
 Geography, history and oral reports all rolled into one.

 What better way to say goodbye than to have your students record a video reflecting on their learning over the course of your class?
 (I’m pretty sure many of these would require a box of tissues for those tear-jerker posts!)

 21. Advice to next year’s class.